Oh Yeah (GD & TOP song)

-"Oh Yeah" is the second single from hip hop duo GD & TOP's 2010 self-entitled album.
-It features YG Entertainment label-mate Park Bom.
-Released through YG Entertainment, the song was released alongside "High High in December 2010.
+"Oh Yeah" is the second single from hip hop duo GD & TOP (G-Dragon and T.O.P.)'s 2010 self-entitled album.
+It features their then YG Entertainment label-mate Park Bom.
+Released through YG Entertainment, the song was released alongside "High High" in December 2010.
 The song was a commercial success, peaking at the No. 2 position on the Gaon Music Chart, becoming the duo's highest peak on the chart, and selling over a million copies.